daniel-keller/contentful-better-rich-text/README.md

 * Add saving
 * Add captions to Inline and Embedded Assets

-## Setup
+# Setup
 `yarn install` - Contentful's field editors have a some package conflicts that npm struggles to deal with.
 Yarn's package resolution manages it though.
 `yarn dev` - run's local server.
 This app is setup to run in Contentful so you need to setup a contentful custom app.

 To use in a content model create a field of type "JSON object" not "Rich Text" (the Rich Text field has built in validation that is incompatible with the new data properties added by this package).
 Contentful doesn't allow you to change the type of an existing field.
 If you want to use this on an existing content model you can add a new field of "JSON object" and copy paste your content from your old rich text field to this new field.
 The content should copy over cleanly.

+# Rendering on the frontend
 Once your data is in contentful you will need to update your frontend renderer to look for the new data properties.
-The INLINES type from contentful doesn't include the new inline asset so you will need to create your own ENUM to add it Assuming your using `@contentful/rich-text-react-renderer`:
+The `INLINES` type from contentful doesn't include the new inline asset so you will need to create your own enum to add it Assuming your using `@contentful/rich-text-react-renderer`:

 ```